 About 50-100 Canadians get dengue each year, and with proper medical care, all people survive.
 Though this doesn’t seem like too high of a number, I’ve actually met several people throughout my travels who have gotten dengue before (obviously those were people that survived).

-The crappy part is that there is no vaccine available for dengue fever.
+The crappy part is that there are no travel vaccines available for dengue fever.
 After doing some searching online, I did notice there were some places in the world with a vaccine for dengue on trial studies, but as of right now, for my Canadian friends, there is nothing you can do to protect yourself ahead of time from this one.
 Though I did want to include it on my list since I had a friend ask me about it, and also because it is something that I think travellers should be aware of, considering that I’ve bumped into a handful of people who have gotten it.

 The only thing you can do to avoid this one is to avoid getting bitten by mosquitoes.
 Which in my opinion, can be nearly impossible in some locations.
 No matter how long your sleeves and pant legs are, and how much repellent you use, sometimes the mosquitoes are just out of control.